 Enabling wind as a distributed

-PNNL’s distributed wind research, funded by the U.S. Department of Energy’s Wind Energy Technologies Office (WETO), supports WETO’s goals of enabling wind technologies as distributed energy resources to contribute maximum economic and system benefit to energy systems now and in the future.
+PNNL’s distributed wind research, funded by the U.S. Department of Energy’s Wind Energy Technologies Office (WETO), supports WETO’s goal of advancing wind energy technology as a distributed energy resource to contribute maximum societal, economic and power system benefits.

 PNNL has produced the Distributed Wind Market Report since 2012.
 This report provides a comprehensive overview of the distributed wind market and can help guide future investments and decisions by industry, utilities, federal and state agencies, and other interested parties.
 The report and associated products provide key information to help stakeholders understand and access market opportunities and inform distributed wind industry research and development needs.